 Missing an annual report deadline can impact financing.
 An LLC or corporation that misses the deadline could lose its “good standing” status with the state, which can limit its financing options.
 Many lenders and funding sources may require good standing status, and they’ll ask you to prove it by producing a certificate of good standing.

 Failing to file can lead you to lose a contract bid.
-A failure to file could result in a loss of good standing—and that could cost a company the bid.
-Properly filing timely annual reports helps maintain a company’s good standing status in state records and keep it on track for success.
+A failure to file, and the resulting loss of good standing, could cost a company the bid - as contracting authorities may require proof of good standing status.

 Filing your state income tax return does not take care of your annual report requirement.
 State annual reports and state income tax returns are different things.
 Even if one has already been filed, the other still needs to be filed.